 He then visited his friend Cope at Magdalen College in Oxford and then went on to Reading to get his arrears of salary, where he was arrested and sent with a bill of instructions to Dr Jeffrey, who was holding a visitation for the Bishop of Salisbury at Newbury.

 He was arraigned with two other brethren, Thomas Askew and John Gwin by name, in St. Nicolas Church in Newbury on the 15th July 1556 before Geoffrey D.C.L.
-Chancellor of Salisbury, Sir Richard Bridges Knight of Great Shefford, Sheriff Sir William Rainsford, John Winchcombe (son of Jack of Newbury), and Clement Burdett the Rector of Englefield and Official Principal to the Bishop of Salisbury.
+Chancellor of Salisbury, Sir Richard Bridges Knight of Great Shefford, Sheriff Sir William Rainsford, John Winchcombe (Jack of Newbury), and Clement Burdett the Rector of Englefield and Official Principal to the Bishop of Salisbury.

 The indictment was for denying the Popes supremacy, maintaining that the priest showeth up an idol at Mass, and other charges.
 At first Palmer answered guardedly, offering to recant whatever in his teaching ‘will not stand with Gods word’, but it soon became clear to Palmer that recantation was required which he could never make.
 The Chancellor told Palmer that ‘he would wring peccavi out of his lips ere he had done with him’, and the parson of Englefield called him ‘as forward an heretic as he had ever talked with’.
 Rainsford appears to have taken no part in the trial, and Winchcombe acted very kindly.
 Sir Richard Bridges the Sheriff, who had throughout the examination been trying to get fair play for Palmer, honours the youngsters courage and for his part does not like the work he is about, and would gladly get out of it altogether.
 So after the first days trial, the old Knight sends presence of divers persons to revoke his opinions, and spare his young years, wit, and learning.